 What is Guyanese Creole?
-When asked for an answer to this question many would go as far as to say something ignorant or idiotic like “isn’t it something like English but with a broken accent.”
-However here on this site we will dive a little deeper and reveal a little truth behind everything “Guyanese.”
-For one little fact even though Guyanese is based from British English with Lexifier influence from language such Dutch, West African, Arawkan, and Caribbean there are still many other languages spoken throughout the country of Gyana.
-Some languages known to be spoken throughout Gyana beside English lexifier Guyanese is Hindi, Spanish, Portuguese, Dutch, French, and Aboriginal languages.
+When asked for an answer to this question many would go as far as to say something similar to “isn’t it something like English but with a broken accent?”
+However, here on this site we will dive a little deeper and reveal a little truth behind everything “Guyanese.”
+For one little fact even though most of the words in Guyanese come from British English (known as the ‘lexifier’ language for its contribution to the vocabulary), it also contains influences from languages such as Dutch, West African, Arawakan, and other Caribbean languages.
+There are still many other languages spoken throughout the country of Guyana.
+Some languages known to be spoken throughout Guyana beside the English-lexified Guyanese Creole are Hindi, Spanish, Portuguese, Dutch, French, and Aboriginal languages.
 Another interesting fact is that Guyanese creole is not even called GC by its native speakers.
-Within the country of Gyana, the natives refer to it as Creolese.
-Gyana population is roughly filled with about 758,000 people, and within that number there are many dialects and varieties of Creolese.
-When learning about Guyanese creole or Creolese you will encounter what is called the Creole Continuum.
-Creole Continuums are used to describe the three-important variety of Creolese that pops up is Acrolect, Mesolect, and Basilect.
-When speaking Creolese the Acrolect variety is usually used by the speakers of the upper class, the middle class using Mesolect., and lastly Basilect is often heard being spoken by the laborer’s in the rural population.
+Within the country of Guyana, the natives refer to it as Creolese.
+Guyana’s population is about 758,000 people, and within that number there are many dialects and varieties of Creolese.
+When learning about Guyanese Creole or Creolese you will encounter what is called the Creole Continuum.
+Creole Continuums are used to describe the multiple varieties of Creolese: Acrolect, Mesolect, and Basilect.
+When speaking Creolese the Acrolect variety is usually used by the speakers of the upper class, the middle class using Mesolect., and lastly Basilect is often heard being spoken by the laborer’s in the rural population, although many people have ranges along the continuum and style-shift according to the situation and context.

 tasty thigh